hyperledger/besu-docs/docs/Concepts/Node-Keys.md

 ---
-description: Besu private and public key used to identify node
+description: Private and public key, and node address used to identify nodes
 ---

-# Node keys
+# Node keys and node address

-Each node has a node key pair consisting of a node private key and a node public key.
+Each node has a private / public key pair and a node address.
+Besu uses the private / public key pair to sign and verify transactions, and the node address as an identifier for the node.

 ## Node private key

-If a `key` file does not exist in the data directory and when starting Besu the [`--node-private-key-file`](../Reference/CLI/CLI-Syntax.md#node-private-key-file) option is not specified, Besu generates a node private key and writes it to the `key` file.
+When starting Hyperledger Besu, if the [`--node-private-key-file`](../Reference/CLI/CLI-Syntax.md#node-private-key-file) option is not specified and a `key` file does not exist in the data directory for the node, Besu generates a node private key and writes it to the `key` file.
-Stopping and restarting Besu without deleting the `key` file causes Besu to reuse the same private key when restarting.

-If a `key` file exists in the data directory when starting Besu, the node starts with the private key in the `key` file.
+If a `key` file does exist in the data directory when starting Besu, the node starts with using private key in the `key` file.

 !!!info